microsoftgraph/msgraph-sdk-powershell/src/Identity.Governance/Identity.Governance/docs/v1.0-beta/Microsoft.Graph.Identity.Governance.md

 The role assignment request for this approval object

 ### [Split-MgEntitlementManagementConnectedOrganization](Split-MgEntitlementManagementConnectedOrganization.md)
-Split elements of one or more Azure AD entitlement management connected organizations, returned by Get-MgEntitlementManagementConnectedOrganization, to simplify reporting.
+Split elements of a connectedOrganization

 ### [Stop-MgAccessReview](Stop-MgAccessReview.md)
 Invoke action stop